-“You get that son of a bitch?”
-Daniel asked, keeping his voice calm.
+“You get that fucker?”
+Daniel asked Jack, keeping his voice calm.

 “She did,” Jack said, his expression haunted.

-“After you gave me the updated power cell,” he said back.
-He looked a grim and Daniel had a feeling he was experiencing a bit of PTSD from Iraq.
+Daniel had a feeling he was experiencing a bit of PTSD from Iraq.
+“Good,” was all he could say.

-In front of them, Teal’c stood guard, privately promising himself that if he could somehow capture Anubis, he’d take him apart, a small piece at a time.
+In front of them, Teal’c stood guard, privately promising himself that if he could find Anubis, he’d take him apart, a small piece at a time.

 (This episode required something silly in response to something stupid—namely, the episode.)